awslabs/git-secrets/README.rst

 Skipping validation
 -------------------

-Use the ``--no-verify`` option in the event of a false-positive match in a commit, merge, or commit message.
+Use the ``--no-verify`` option in the event of a false positive match in a commit, merge, or commit message.
 This will skip the execution of the git hook and allow you to make the commit or merge.